Home Loan Experts

 Judgments that are not credit-related should not appear on your credit file and are removable.

-For credit-related judgments, it is only removable if it’s paid and if the plaintiff agrees to it.
+Credit-related judgments are only removable if they are paid and if the plaintiff agrees to them.

 You may be able to do it yourself if you have the know-how and the time, but for most, it is recommended that you seek a law firm (lawyer) specialising in removing judgments.